-Based on the empirical literature on the relationships between climate and conflict, as well as between conflict and migration, the impact of climate change on migration can be thought of as being mediated through conflict in the structure presented in Fig. 1.
+Based on the empirical literature on the relationships between climate and conflict; and conflict and migration, the impact of climate change on migration can be thought of as being mediated through conflict as presented in Figure 1.
 The relationship between climate change, conflict and migration is likely to follow the sequence of climate change exacerbating human conflict due to competition over scarce resources.
 For instance, recurrent severe droughts due to climate change can lead to conflict and instability in a country with poor management of natural resources.
-Consequently, climateinduced conflict outbreak drives displacement and outmigration.
-Fig. 1 also presents a possibility of the reverse causation depicted by grey arrows whereby climate change first drives outmigration and subsequently migrant pressure contributes to conflict.
+Consequently, climate-induced conflict outbreak drives displacement and outmigration.
+Figure 1 also presents a possibility of the reverse causation depicted by grey arrows whereby climate change first drives outmigration and subsequently migrant pressure contributes to conflict.
+The latter relationship however is not the focus of this study.